-For LPN’s frequently asked questions, please see the Info Sheet: COVID-19 FAQ.
+For frequently asked questions, Alberta’s Licensed Practical Nurses are asked to see the Info Sheet: COVID-19 FAQ.

-(To ensure you’re seeing the latest version of this Info Sheet, please refresh your browser (or close your browser and reopen it).
+(To ensure you are seeing the latest version of this Info Sheet, please refresh your browser, or close your browser and reopen it).

 Alberta’s LPNs are an integral part of the COVID-19 pandemic response and must be informed about how the pandemic might impact their practice.
 The following info sheet answers questions related to LPN’s scope of practice and responsibility during a pandemic.